kanaria69/Mainecoco/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## What do you give a sick lemon?
+Lemonaid.